athiraRaj2019/jenkins_CICDpipeline_docker/README.md

 # jenkins_CICDpipeline_docker

-This video covers, CI & CD of docker based application using Jenkins Pipeline scripts (Groovy DSL)
+This covers, CI & CD of docker based application using Jenkins Pipeline scripts (Groovy DSL)
 stages:
 git clone
 maven build and creating a war package in target folder